Project-OpenBytes/OpenBytes/README.md

 Anyone can contribute to the OpenBytes project - learn more at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Governance
 OpenBytes is a project hosted by the [LF AI and Data Foundation](https://lfaidata.foundation).
-This project's techincal charter is located in [CHARTER.md](OpenBytes/CHARTER.md) and has established it's own processes for managing day-to-day processes in the project at [GOVERNANCE.md](GOVERNANCE.md).
+This project has established it's own processes for managing day-to-day processes in the project, and the techincal charter is located in at [GOVERNANCE.md](GOVERNANCE.md).

 ## Reporting Issues
 To report a problem, you can open an [issue](https://github.com/lfai/PROJECT NAME/issues) in repository against a specific workflow.
 If the issue is senstive in nature or a security related issue, please do not report in the issue tracker but instead email PROJECT NAME-private@lists.lfaidata.foundation.